Study Abroad: Health and Safety

-University study abroad programs are carefully assessed on a comprehensive basis and in consideration of relevant criteria including but not limited to: the CDC and State Department risk levels, vaccination rates of the international destination, an overall security risk assessment, and the scope of updated health and safety policies and protocols on site.
+University study abroad programs are carefully assessed on a comprehensive basis and in consideration of relevant criteria including but not limited to: the CDC and State Department risk levels, an overall security risk assessment, and the scope of updated health and safety policies and protocols on site.

 Please consult www.cdc.gov/travel regarding health and vaccination recommendations for your host country.
 Study abroad students are required to have a medical examination form completed by a medical practitioner prior to traveling abroad.